evert/evert.github.com/_posts/2018/2018-06-14-webdav-features-for-http.md

 DELETE /source <-- remove the old one
 ```

-Copying would behave similar without the last step.
-One issue with this
+One issue with this approach is that it's not an atomic operation.
+In the
-approach is that it's not an atomic operation.
-In the middle of this 3-step
+middle of this process there is a short window where both the source and
-process 2 resources might exist.
+destination exist.

 If an atomic move operation is required, a typical solution might be to create
 a `POST` request with a specific media-type for this, and this is a completely